shanemcandrewai/aten-min/README.md

 ## Usage
 ### Clean, preprocess, generate the project buildsystem and redirect output to file

-    rm -rf build && cmake -S . -B build > cm_out.txt 2>&1
+    rm -rf build && cmake -DRESET=1 -S . -B build > cm_out.txt 2>&1

 #### Cmake option RESET

-This restores and cleans the PyTorch source working tree from index without using standard ignore rules.
-Next it changes some of the CMake scripts to allow building as a suddirectory.
-This can be disabled by passing the option -D RESET=0.
+This restores the PyTorch source working tree from HEAD and changes some of the CMake scripts and header files to allow building as a suddirectory.
+This can be enabled by passing the option `-D RESET=1`.

 ### Build the project